“Tends to be busy on weekends so you won’t be able to make a big game on the field, but very nice for hangouts and picnics.”

 None of the amenities are amazing — the park is modern, with a few slides and the type of climbing pentagon structure that’s all the rage these days.
 But it bears mentioning that basketball, skateboard parks, new playgrounds and a good grassy lawn are very popular with Vancouverites, and work particularly well in this young, middle-class neighbourhood.

 It’s extremely busy but doesn’t feel too cramped, though there can be a bit of a silent tension in purpose between the younger adults enjoying a loud picnic and younger children enjoying the nearby playgrounds.

-That said, it’s a solid B+ park, one filled on many sunny summer days, a food truck across the street, a bike share station next to the entrance, the epitome of a pleasant time in a pleasant neighbourhood.
+Whether you were for or against the proposed changes, it shows a well-engaged community and a well-used park, one filled on many sunny summer days, a food truck across the street, a bike share station next to the entrance, the epitome of a pleasant time in a pleasant neighbourhood.